kornia/kornia/README.md

 ## Cite

 If you are using kornia in your research-related documents, it is recommended that you cite the paper.
-Se more in [CITATION](https://github.com/kornia/kornia/blob/master/CITATION.md).
+See more in [CITATION](https://github.com/kornia/kornia/blob/master/CITATION.md).

   ```bash
   @inproceedings{eriba2019kornia,